Last Updated on 3 December, 2020 by Veronica

 Bus to Hydroelectric on your own

-If your budget is tight and you have good legs, or you just want to do this tour, you can buy the bus ticket from Cusco- Hidroeléctrica- Cusco.
+If your budget is tight and you have good legs or just want to do this tour, you can buy the bus ticket from Cusco- Hidroeléctrica- Cusco.

 Bus to Hydroelectric with a Cheap Agency